Amberkapoor/Amberkapoor/README.md

 - 👋 Hi, I’m @Amberkapoor
-- 👀 I’m interested in UX Designer and **Web Development** roles
+- 👀 I’m interested in **Web Development** roles and UX Designer
-- 🌱 I’m currently learning Reactjs,Bootstrap,Nodejs
-- I’m looking to collaborate with Developers to learn more
+- I’m looking to collaborate with Developers to learn more web development
 - 📫 How to reach me kprabr@gmail.com
 - Check my [Portfolio](https://kapoorportfolio.webflow.io)